show all collections

 Ça Se Soigne?

-This opener is a remarkable work and illustrates the high level of sophistication and visual abstraction that can be achieved within the field of title design when designers are given a free hand.
+This remarkable work illustrates that a high level of sophistication and visual abstraction can be achieved when a title designer is given a free hand.

-After Deubal's previous accomplishments in the field of title design for French comedies (see Le Cactus, Hors de Prix, Crustacés et Coquillages and Après Vous), the French design duo has gained enough credit to propose a concept as bold and original as Ça Se Soigne?
+After Deubal‘s previous accomplishments in the field of title design for French comedies (see Le Cactus, Hors de Prix, Crustacés et Coquillages and Après Vous), the French design duo has gained enough credit to propose a concept as unusual and original as Ça Se Soigne?
 For inspiration, Deubal turned to the work and studies of the artist, animator and avant-garde filmmaker Oskar Fischinger who, in turn, was influenced by the notion of synesthesia (hearing colors, seeing sounds).

-Title designer Olivier Marquezy: "Oskar Fischinger was a German animator from the beginning of the twentieth century.
-If you don't know him, I recommend that you search and watch Study n° 7 from 1931, which is a pure moment of simple white lines in complete synchronicity with a pure classical tune.
-I really don't know how he could have done this at this time.
-He went to the US before the war and Disney asked him to work on the opening sequence of Fantasia.
+Title designer Olivier Marquezy: “Oskar Fischinger was a German animator from the beginning of the twentieth century.
+If you don’t know him, I recommend that you search and watch Study n° 7 from 1931, which is a pure moment of simple white lines in complete synchronicity with a classical tune.
+I really don’t know how he could have done this at this time.
+He went to the United States before the war, where Disney asked him to work on the opening sequence of Fantasia.
 But the two men had different goals.
-Fischinger wanted more abstraction, while Disney needed concrete objects to play, so people could understand… So Fischinger quit and didn't sign anything."
+Fischinger wanted more abstraction, while Disney needed concrete objects to play, so people could understand… So Fischinger quit and didn’t sign anything.”
+The composition Dance Macabre by Camille Saint-Saëns was also interpreted into a ‘visual music’ piece by Fischinger.

 "This is why, when we first heard the music chosen for the opening sequence, we were like "Wow! do you know Fischinger?"
 "No," said the director.
 "You're gonna love it!" we said.
 And he did.
 So he was very confident and pleased with our work, that was a really cool job.
 We really wanted to stick to the music and the mood evolutions (as it is in the movie)," says Marquezy.